-ESG program regulations allow the use of funding for street outreach, emergency shelter, homeless prevention, rapid rehousing, and Homeless Management Information Systems (HMIS) activities identified below; however, the use of funding for certain activities may be disallowed by either HUD or HCD for any particular funding allocation.
-If HUD or HCD disallow the use of funding for an activity, the County will disqualify that grant application.
+ESG program regulations allow the use of funding for street outreach, emergency shelter, homeless prevention, rapid rehousing, and Homeless Management Information Systems (HMIS) activities identified below; however, the use of funding for certain activities may be disallowed by either HUD for any particular funding allocation.
+If HUD disallows the use of funding for an activity, the County will disqualify that grant application.